 Snow, ice, and water are collected on the mat instead of your garage floor.
 They actually contain all the liquids that drop from the sides and bottom of your vehicle, hence the name.

 After reviewing a variety of containment mats that are available, we have three different brands that we can recommend.

 Park Smart containment mat

 Made of polyvinyl, these mats come with plastic snap-in borders that contain the water and snow.
-You can remove the liquid with a wet vac, mop, or just unclip the edge near the garage door and squeegee the water out to the driveway.
+You can remove the liquid with a wet vac, mop, or just unclip the edges near the garage door and squeegee the water and snow out to the driveway.